 Academic courses with a service-learning component can be designated with an S suffix through CAPA, UGA’s online course approval system (e.g., AESC 2990S).
-The course approval process can be used to revise existing courses or propose new courses by designating the “S” suffix, entering the degree of service-learning in the Non-Traditional Format field of the CAPA system, and by providing evidence of service-learning in the Course Objectives and/or Topical Outline section of the course approval form.
+The course approval process can be used to revise existing courses or propose new courses by designating the “S” suffix, and by providing evidence of service-learning best practices (reflection, engagement with community-identified areas of need, application of course content) in the Course Objectives and/or Topical Outline section of the course approval form.

 The “S” suffix was developed by the Service-Learning Curriculum Committee in 2007-08 and approved in Spring 2008 by the University Curriculum Committee.
 Updates to the S suffix language were approved by the Universityg Curriculum Committee in January 2022, and are now reflected in CAPA, as follows:

 Example of course ID: CSCI 2000S